 I didn't feel too bad.
 Hungover, mostly, if I'm being honest, and I figured I deserved a morning of misery.
 Penance and all.
 I got my cut glued shut, and we went ahead with our summer vacation, starting the long drive to upstate NY from Durham, NC.

 Long story short: in the days that followed, I got worse.
 And I stayed worse.
-I had never heard of Post-Concussion Syndrome, but I had all its classic symptoms:
+I had never heard of Post-Concussion Syndrome, but I had its classic symptoms:

 fatigue - I could not walk fifty yards without feeling dizzy and woozy.
 I would need to sit down and rest